hashstation/hashstation/docs/jobs/creating/overview.md

 ![Hosts table](../../_media/img/add-job/host-assignment.png)

-In this step, you tap into the real potential of the Fitcrack system.
+In this step, you tap into the real potential of the Hashstation system.
 The job we've been configuring until now will be distributed between compute nodes, called hosts, based on their measured computing power.
 You can select which of the hosts currently connected to the system will be participating in the cracking.

 > Don't see any hosts in the table?
 See the guide in the [Host nodes](/guide/hosts.md?id=connecting-hosts) section of the introductory chapter.